orbkit/orbkit/doc/gridbased/highlevel.rst

 .. attention::

-  The last line is **mandatory**, i.e., we have to tell orbkit, that there is no need to initialize the grid.
+  The last line is **mandatory**, i.e., we have to tell ORBKIT, that there is no need to initialize the grid.

 .. hint ::